Jimi Hendrix and Woodstock, 1969.

-Stills’ vocal is raw and soulful on the electronic keyboard-driven Hendrix track and his voice soars on the CSN&Y hard-rock rendition, which also features the harmonies of David Crosby, Graham Nash and Neil Young.
+Stills’ voice is raw and soulful on the electronic keyboard-driven Hendrix track and his lead vocal soars on the CSN&Y hard-rock rendition, which also features the harmonies of David Crosby, Graham Nash and Neil Young.

 Mitchell’s electric-piano version is soft, slow, jazzy, beautiful and inspirational.

 Of these three versions, Mitchell’s was the last to be recorded, even though she wrote the song after watching news coverage of the Woodstock Music & Art Fair, where the festival’s headliners included Hendrix and CSN&Y. Mitchell could have been there.
 She wasn’t.